Jay-Z: 2008–2011: The Blueprint 3 and Watch the Throne

 He also headlined many other summer festivals in 2008, including Roskilde Festival in Denmark, Hove Festival in Norway and O2 Wireless Festival in London.
 During Kanye West's concert of August 6, 2008, at Madison Square Garden, Jay-Z came out to perform a new song and he and West proclaimed that it was to be on The Blueprint 3.
 On May 21, 2009, Jay-Z announced he would be parting ways with Def Jam, and had struck a multi-million-dollar deal to sign with Live Nation, with whom he would start his Roc Nation imprint which would serve as a record label, talent/management agency, and music publishing company and also partnered with production team Stargate to start a record label called StarRoc.
 Jay-Z's 11th studio album The Blueprint 3 was originally to be released on September 11, 2009, but was instead released in North America on September 8, 2009, due to increasing anticipation.
 Its international release followed on September 14.
-It is his 11th album to reach No. 1 on the Billboard 200 and has surpassed Elvis Presley's previous record, making him the current solo-artist record holder.
+It is his 11th album to reach No. 1 on the Billboard 200 and surpassed Elvis Presley's previous record.
 On October 9, 2009, Jay-Z kicked off his tour for The Blueprint 3, during which he supported his new album in North America.
 In a Shave Magazine review of his performance at Rexall Place in Edmonton, Jake Tomlinson expressed that "It was the type of smooth performance you would expect from the hip-hop superstar."
 The review gave this performance 4 stars.
 His North American tour continued until November 22, 2009.
 At his concert on November 8, 2009, at UCLA's Pauley Pavilion, Rihanna joined him on stage and performed "Hard" for the first time, then performed "Run This Town" with Jay-Z. Among his success, Jay-Z has ventured into producing Broadway shows.
 Along with Jada Pinkett Smith and Will Smith, Jay-Z helped produce the play Fela!, a musical celebrating the work of the late Nigerian star Fela Kuti.
 Jay-Z said he was inspired by the power of Kuti's work and his life story, which resulted in his interest to help produce the musical.
 Fela! is a story about an African pioneer and political activist who made his first moves on the scene during the 1970s.